Frequently Asked Questions

 • Can I open an account?

 • You need to be aged 18 or over and a resident in the United Kingdom to open a savings account with us.
-You can open a joint account with one other person.

 • What checks do you do before I can open an account?